gregschlom/gregschlom.github.io/_posts/2014-04-22-starting-a-new-journey.md

 ## The Game ##

 As you may know, I'm working on a still unnamed indie game project.
 It's about a girl, Emily, who finds a tunnel in the New York subway that takes her to a strange tropical island.
-As she explore the island, she starts to realize that this place is actually her own consciousness.
+As she explores the island, she starts to realize that this place is actually her own consciousness.

 I've been working full-time on this game for the past few weeks, and I'm super excited with what I have so far.
 Not that I have much, mind you, but the tiniest thing makes me happy.
 After working on the sea and the trees back in March, I finally did my first piece of land!